skeeto/w64devkit/README.md

 * [Universal Ctags][ctags] : source navigation
 * [NASM][nasm] : x86 assembler

-The compilers support pthreads, C++11 threads, and OpenMP.
-All included libraries are static.
-Docker is not required to use the development kit.
+The toolchain includes pthreads, C++11 threads, and OpenMP.
+All included runtime components are static. **Docker/Podman is not required to use the development kit**.
 It's merely a reliable, clean environment for building the kit itself.

 ## Build